Red Arrow Train

 An Icon of the Russian Rails

-The Red Arrow train first chugged along the historic railway line between Moscow and St. Petersburg in 1931, and has since only failed to operate daily along this prestigious route during the 1941-1943 Nazi Siege of Leningrad.
-This train from Moscow to St. Petersburg is truly the pride of the Russian Railroad with interiors that feel as if they come from a movie set, and an exterior in such bright red that it’s really difficult to mistake, no matter if lit from the platform lights of the Moskovskaya Station in St. Petersburg, or the Leningradskaya Station in Moscow.
+The Red Arrow train first chugged along the historic railway line between the two capitals of Russia in 1931, and has since only failed to operate daily along this prestigious route during the 1941-1943 Nazi Siege of Leningrad.
+There are plenty of trains from Moscow to St. Petersburg, but Red Arrow is the pride of the Russian Railroad with interiors that feel as if they come from a movie set, and an exterior in such bright red that it’s really difficult to mistake, no matter if lit from the platform lights of the Moskovskaya Station in St. Petersburg, or the Leningradskaya Station in Moscow.

 The history that emanates from the very walls of the carriages on the Red Arrow makes this a very popular train.
-Even the haunting strains of the "Hymn to the Great City" that waft from the loudspeakers in St. Petersburg's Moskovskaya Station as the train from St. Petersburg to Moscow departs (which have so wafted since 1965) imbues a sense of awe in those who fell defending not only Russia but even the fate of the Free World itself from Nazi tyranny, and a strong sense of pride in its Russian passengers.
+Even the haunting strains of the "Hymn to the Great City" that waft from the loudspeakers of St. Petersburg's Moskovskaya Station when this train departs (which have so wafted since 1965) imbues a sense of awe in those who fell defending not only Russia but even the fate of the Free World itself from Nazi tyranny, and a strong sense of pride in its Russian passengers.

-Of course, the luxury is a secondary feature for the Red Arrow.
-The main reason that travelers ride this Moscow to St. Petersburg train is because of its honored history.
+Of course, the luxury is a secondary feature for the Red Arrow, as there are other luxurious trains between St. Petersburg and Moscow (like Grand Express).
+The main reason that travelers ride this train is because of its honored history.
 This is not a trivial point.
 When this historic train from St. Petersburg to Moscow achieved the 75th anniversary of its original run, Moscow unleashed a commemorative subway train named “Red Arrow - 75 Years.”
 Its vibrant red carriages almost glow against the greenery of the countryside, and is as much a part of Russian culture as borsch!